NBA Rumors: Los Angeles Lakers Might Be Worse In 5 Years Despite LeBron Signing, ‘Bleacher Report’ Predicts

-The Los Angeles Lakers may be widely expected to improve significantly with LeBron James onboard, and even more so if the team gets to add another free agent, such as Kawhi Leonard, Kevin Durant, or Jimmy Butler, in the 2019 offseason.
+The Los Angeles Lakers may be widely expected to improve significantly with LeBron James on board, perhaps even more so if the team gets to add another free agent — such as Kawhi Leonard, Kevin Durant, or Jimmy Butler — in the 2019 offseason.
 However, the latest predictions suggest that the team’s prospects might actually be worse five years from now if the team doesn’t make the right roster moves in the coming years.

 “Surrendering any part of the future puts the Lakers at risk of a shorter-lived title window,” Favale continued.